taodd/cephtrace/doc/tools/osdtrace.md

 ### What You Can Learn

 - Latency distribution across messenger, OSD, and BlueStore layers
-- Eaxct time spent on waiting on each peer OSD for replication
+- Eaxct time spent waiting on each peer OSD for replication
 - Detailed blueStore internal latencies
 - Queue depth and processing delays on PG layer(Able to print operations stalled on waiting for scrub, waiting for peered or some other background OSD activities)
 - Able to inspect the difference between Client-to-Primary vs Primary-to-Secondary operation